-Tax Deductions (You’re Missing) and Tips for Bloggers and Online Influencers
+50+ Tax Deductions (You’re Missing) as a Blogger and Content Creator: Tax Season Tips for Online Influencers

 Share this article!

-Did you know that as a Blogger, you can write-off some of the common items you use to make your web empire awesome?
+Did you know that as an Online Influencer, you can write-off some of the common items you use to make your web empire awesome?

 You have sacrificed sleep and your social life to get that time sensitive post out for your followers.

-I understand this burden and I am here to help you steer through the world of taxes, especially the tax issues that affect you as a Blogger, Vlogger, or Online Influencer.
+I understand this burden and I am here to help you steer through the world of taxes, especially the tax issues that affect you as a Blogger, Vlogger, or Content Creator because I am one as well.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 This means if you click on any of the links, I’ll receive a small commission.